 This afternoon, you will visit Dove Cottage, once home to the poet William Wordsworth and inspiration for his Daffodils poem.
 At the end of the day, enjoy a short cruise on the lake before returning to your accommodation.

-This morning you will through the forgotten country of Westmorland to Alston.
-Located high up in the North Pennies, Alston claims to be the highest market settlement in England.
-Driving through the lovely scenery of Northumberland, you follow Hadrian’s Wall until you reach Birdoswald Roman Fort, one of the best Roman sites on Hadrian’s Wall.
-Tonight you will stay in a restored 15th century medieval Scottish castle in Clarencefield.
+This morning you will drive through the lovely scenery of Cumbria and follow Hadrian’s Wall until you reach Birdoswald Roman Fort, one of the best Roman sites on the wall.
+Later, you will travel further north to the Scottish Borders where you will stay in a restored 15th century medieval Scottish castle in Clarencefield.

 Enjoy a 3-course Scottish themed farewell banquet dinner this evening together with your fellow travellers.

 As you travel north towards Edinburgh, you will stop briefly at the ruins of Hermitage Castle before visiting Abbotsford House, the home of Sir Walter Scott.
 Designed by Scott himself, the house holds an impressive collection of historic relics including Rob Roy’s gun and sword.

 In the afternoon, visit one of the most mysterious sites in Scotland, Rosslyn Chapel, which was featured in the best-selling film The Da Vinci Code.
 The chapel stands on fourteen pillars, which form an arcade of twelve pointed arches on three sides of the nave.
 At the east end, a fourteenth pillar between the penultimate pair form a three-pillared division between the nave and the Lady chapel.
 The three pillars at the east end of the chapel are named, from north to south: the Master Pillar, the Journeyman Pillar, and most famously, the Apprentice Pillar.